 Shortly after the first meeting, we will email you a draft mentorship agreement, which will include a clear statement of the mentorship’s goals, your responsibilities as the writer, and the mentor’s responsibilities.
 We’ll work at finetuning this agreement as the foundation of a mutually-agreeable professional relationship between you and your mentor designed to help you achieve a set of clearly-defined, realistic outcomes within the timeframe.

-The feedback you will receive depends a great deal on where you are as a writer, your strengths and weaknesses, and the nature of the project.
+The feedback you will receive depends a great deal on where you are as a writer and the nature of the project.
 It will range from structural/big picture issues, right down to grammar, punctuation, and formatting.
 It will usually cover the basics of plot, character, setting, dialogue and so on, as well as style and voice – and how all of these things work together to tell your story.
 If there are particular areas – say writing dialogue or action scenes – that you wish to work on, your mentor can tailor additional material and exercises to suit.
 Feedback and discussion can also include tips on writing practice, planning and self-editing, and preparing work for submission to a publisher.
 It will usually include suggestions for further reading, research, and potential markets for your work.

 The aim of the feedback is to be as honest and constructive as possible, explaining what is working well and what could be improved, using practical examples and suggestions, and equipping you with the skills not only to complete your project to its full potential – but to continue to develop as a writer.

 Rates for our mentorships are based on two hours per week of the mentor’s time.

 - Three months: $1350.00